-40. In response to a question from the Netherlands in relation to the prolonged stays in police holding cells, the delegation stated that Norwegian regulations required detainees to be transferred from police custody to a normal prison within 48 hours of their arrest, unless practical considerations make this impossible.
+40. In response to a question from the Netherlands about prolonged detention in police holding cells, the delegation stated that regulations required detainees to be transferred from police custody to a normal prison within 48 hours of their arrest, unless practical considerations made that impossible.

-41. In response to questions from the Netherlands and Ireland in relation to the use of solitary confinement in detention, the delegation informed that major improvements have been made in this area in recent years.
-The courts may approve isolation only if stringent conditions are satisfied, and the time limits were strict.
-There has been a significant reduction in the use of this measure, which is normally reserved for the most serious cases and lasts for only short periods.
-Concerning solitary confinement during the execution of sentences, the delegation described measures to ensure that solitary confinement is applied more selectively.
+41. In response to questions from Ireland and the Netherlands on the use of solitary confinement in detention, the delegation said that major improvements had been made in that regard in recent years.
+The courts could approve isolation only if stringent conditions were satisfied and the time limits were strict.
+There had been a significant reduction in the use of solitary confinement, which was normally reserved for the most serious cases and lasted for short periods only.
+Concerning solitary confinement during the execution of sentences, the delegation described measures to ensure that solitary confinement was applied more selectively.

-42. In response to questions and recommendations from Mexico and Kyrgyzstan on education for minor asylum seekers, the delegation informed that all children in Norway have the same legal right and duty to attend primary and lower secondary school, regardless of their background.
+42. In response to questions and recommendations from Kyrgyzstan and Mexico on education for minors seeking asylum, the delegation indicated that all children in Norway had the same legal right and duty to attend primary and lower secondary school, regardless of background.

-43. In answering the United Kingdom's question concerning the standard of emergency shelters and social housing especially for families with children, the delegation stated that Norwegian municipalities are obliged to find temporary accommodation for persons who are not able to find accommodation by themselves.
-These accommodations must have a level of quality in accordance with the needs of the persons concerned.
+43. In response to a question from the United Kingdom concerning the standard of emergency shelters and social housing, especially for families with children, the delegation stated that Norwegian municipalities were obliged to find temporary accommodation for persons who were unable to find accommodation by themselves.
+The accommodation had to be of a sufficient standard to meet the needs of the persons concerned.

-44. In responding to the question from Mexico on export of arms or munitions, it was stated that Norway has a strict, long-standing arms export policy.
-Norway does not permit the sale of arms or munitions to areas of war, civil war or threat of war.
+44. Responding to a question from Mexico on the export of arms or munitions, the delegation said that Norway had a strict, long-standing arms export policy.
+It did not permit the sale of arms or munitions to areas in which there was a war, civil war or threat of war.

-45. In response to a question from Spain, the delegation answered that the UN Guiding Principles for Business and Human Rights, were a cornerstone of the Government's approach to human rights and business.
+45. Responding to a question from Spain, the delegation answered that the Guiding Principles on Business and Human Rights were a cornerstone of the Government's approach to human rights and business.

-46. Responding to Israel's question about concrete measures and budget allocations to fight anti-Semitism, Norway emphasised that knowledge is a key factor and described measures aimed to prevent anti-Semitism in schools.
+46. Responding to a question from Israel about combating anti-Semitism, Norway emphasized that knowledge was a key factor and described measures aimed at preventing anti-Semitism in schools.

-47. Responding to questions from inter alia Malaysia, Paraguay, Rwanda, Saudi Arabia and East Timor about the pay gap between women and men, the delegation stated that the pay gap has decreased over time but that women on average continue to earn 12.7 per cent less than men per hour, primarily due to the gender divided labour market.
-The Government's ambition is to further decrease this pay gap.
+47. Responding to questions from, inter alia, Malaysia, Paraguay, Rwanda, Saudi Arabia and Timor-Leste about the gender pay gap, the delegation stated that it had decreased over time, but that on average, women continued to earn 12.7 per cent less than men per hour, primarily owing to the gender divide in the labour market.
+The Government hoped to further reduce the gender pay gap.

-48. In response to recommendations from Italy and New Zealand concerning the use of coercion in mental health care, the delegation emphasized that the Government will continue efforts to reduce coercion in the mental health services.
-The use of coercion is strictly regulated by law and can only be a last resort in order to care for patients with serious mental health illness.
+48. In response to recommendations from Italy and New Zealand, the delegation emphasized that the Government would pursue efforts to reduce the use of coercion in the mental health services.
+The use of coercion was strictly regulated by law and could be used as a last resort only, in order to care for patients with serious mental illness.

-49. In response to recommendations that Norway should accede to the International Convention on the Protection of the Rights of all Migrant Workers and Members of their Families (ICRMW), the delegation answered that Norway has ratified all ILO core conventions on workers' rights, which also apply to residents who are foreign nationals.
-Norway has however decided not to accede to the ICRMW.
+49. Responding to recommendations that Norway should accede to ICRMW, the delegation said that Norway had ratified all the International Labour Organization core conventions on workers' rights, which also applied to residents who were foreign nationals.
+Norway had, however, decided not to accede to ICRMW.

-50. The delegation noted that some States recommended that Norway should accede to the Optional Protocols on a communications procedure to the Convention on the Rights of the Child, to the Covenant on Economic, Social and Cultural Rights, and to the Convention on the Rights of Persons with Disabilities.
-The delegation stated that the Government was thoroughly investigating the legal implications before making a decision.
-Two legal studies have been commissioned and circulated for general review.
-These questions were still under consideration.
+50. The delegation noted that some States had recommended that Norway should accede to the Optional Protocol to the Convention on the Rights of the Child on a communications procedure, OP-ICESCR and the Optional Protocol to CRPD.
+The Government was thoroughly investigating the legal implications before making a decision.
+Two legal studies had been commissioned and circulated for general review and those questions were still under consideration.